interlay/interbtc/docs/rococo.md

 sudo cp ./target/release/interbtc-parachain /usr/local/bin/
 ```

 Run polkadot-launch.
-We provide two configations: one to start a [single parachain](./rococo-local-single-chain.json), and one that sets up [two parachains](rococo-local-xcm-setup.json) that can be used for testing xcm communication.
+We provide two configurations: one to start a [single parachain](./rococo-local.json), and one that sets up [two parachains](rococo-local-xcm.json) that can be used for testing xcm communication.

 ```shell
 polkadot-launch ./docs/rococo-local-xcm-setup.json